open/close all folders

 Anime & Manga

-- The net version happened in an episode of Ouran High School Host Club (the one with the test of courage).
+- The net version happened to Hikaru and Haruhi in the Halloween episode of Ouran High School Host Club.

 - Team Rocket in the Pokémon anime loves build these and other traps.